Alex Tronic

-Alex Tronic is Scottish electronic musician, DJ, producer and label owner Paul Croan, who is based in Leith, Edinburgh, Scotland.
+Alex Tronic is Scottish electronic musician, award winning DJ, producer and label owner Paul Croan, who is based in Leith, Edinburgh, Scotland.
 Croan works from his private recording studio also based in Edinburgh.
 MusicTech magazine describe the studio as a "Vintage Synth treasure trove.
 His debut album To Infinity was championed by Radio 1 and the track "Chiller" made iTunes top 20.

+His latest track “Strangers That Listen” feature the ethereal vocals of Constance Pennycuick.
+The track is accompanied with a video courtesy of the filmmaker Ben Glasgow.
+It was shot in Dunbar to a backdrop of stunning views of the area where Connie grew up.

-The latest single The Strangest Times was championed by Guy Monnington on Amazing Radio who included the track in his `Against the grain playlist` The video for the track was shortlisted for video of the year by The Weekender magazine.
+The track "Smoke a Kipper" made number 17 in the top 100 Scottish songs of 2023 published by the Scottish Herald newspaper.The single "The Strangest Times" was championed by Guy Monnington on Amazing Radio who included the track in his `Against the grain playlist` The video for the track was shortlisted for video of the year by The Weekender magazine.